matthewcornell/peepweather/README.md

 # Feature Requests: Active

 ## Essential
-- daylight: factor in
-    - for nighttime hours, make hour number on left column gray
-    - add new setting for defining hours to show - start, end (inclusive). default: 8a-8p like current

-- show color and icon keys to the right, not below

 - modern appearance
     - mobile-friendly (responsive design)
+    - show color and icon keys to the right, not below

-- cookies: use secure?
+- ? cookies: use secure?

+- ~ daylight: add new setting for defining hours to show - start, end (inclusive), rather than current hard-coded default: 8a-8p

 ## Money to fund hosting?